 The University of North Carolina at Pembroke is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
-All teacher education licensure programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the North Carolina State Board of Education/North Carolina Department of Public Instruction (DPI).
+All educator preparation licensure programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the North Carolina State Board of Education/North Carolina Department of Public Instruction (DPI).
 The Professional School Counseling Program is also accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Art Education Program is accredited by the National Association of Schools of Art and Design (NASAD).
 The Department of Music is accredited by the National Association of Schools of Music (NASM).
-The Teacher Education Program has been accredited by NCATE since 1969 and the North Carolina State Board of Education since 1964.
-The most recent on-site visits by NCATE and the NC Department of Public Instruction occurred in April 2016.
-The next on-site NCATE visit will be held in Spring 2018 for advanced licensure programs and Spring 2023 for initial teacher preparation programs under the Council for the Accreditation of Educator Preparation (CAEP).
+The Educator Preparation Program has been accredited by NCATE since 1969 and the North Carolina State Board of Education since 1964.
+The onsite visit was held in Spring 2018 for advanced licensure programs and the next site visit will be in Spring 2023 for initial and advanced teacher preparation programs under the Council for the Accreditation of Educator Preparation (CAEP).